giodefa96/giodefa96/README.md

 ### Hi there 👋

-- 🌱 I'm studing Data Science ⚡
+- 🌱 I'm studing Ai Dweveloper at KPI6 ⚡
 - :surfing_man: In love whit Ai World  :surfing_man:
 - 🌱graduated in Environmental Sciences and Technologies🌱
 - :weight_lifting_man: what i want to do is combine my passion for the environment and computer science to help find sustainable solutions :weight_lifting_man: